 5 out of 5 points

 Accountability: Ensures supply chain accountability

 The company also requires third-party testing for private-label products that meet credible third-party safer chemicals standards such as Oeko-Tex.

-The company has, however, not specifically disclosed initiatives to audit suppliers or conduct its own testing to assure conformance with its chemicals policy.
+Target has not specifically disclosed that it conducts its own testing to ensure suppliers comply with its safer chemicals policy.

 7.5 out of 13 points